MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-1.md

 * `namespace PhotoLab` => `namespace PhotoLabWinUI`
 * `Windows.UI.Xaml` => `Microsoft.UI.Xaml`

 4. For this step, we'll make the change that's explained in [ContentDialog, and Popup](guides/winui3.md#contentdialog-and-popup).
-So, still in `MainPage.xaml.cs`, in the **GetItemsAsync** method, immediately *before* the line `ContentDialogResult resultNotUsed = await unsupportedFilesDialog.ShowAsync();`, add this line of code.
+So, still in `MainPage.xaml.cs`, in the **GetItemsAsync** method, immediately *before* the line `ContentDialogResult resultNotUsed = await unsupportedFilesDialog.ShowAsync();`, add this code.

 ```cppwinrt
 if (Windows.Foundation.Metadata.ApiInformation.IsApiContractPresent("Windows.Foundation.UniversalApiContract", 8))